-When your instructor wants everyone in the class to read the same items, the instructor might put the items "on reserve" in one of the College libraries during the semester that the course is taught.
+When an instructor wants everyone in the class to read the same items, the instructor might put the items "on reserve" in one of the College libraries during the semester that the course is taught.
 Reserve items are given shorter borrowing periods than other books so that everyone in the class gets a chance to use them.

-Items placed on reserve can include books, study guides, answer keys, magazine and newspaper articles, copies of past exams, or just about anything else your instructor wants everyone to read or use.
+Items placed on reserve can include books, study guides, answer keys, magazine and newspaper articles, copies of past exams, or just about anything else an instructor wants everyone to read or use.
 You'll even find collections of rocks on reserve for geology classes.

 The Reserve Desk